What Does Criminal Vehicular Operation Mean?

 The crime of criminal vehicular operation is governed by statute.
 Under Minnesota Statute 609.2113, you could face charges of criminal vehicular operation if you do one or more of the following while operating a vehicle:

-• Operating a motor vehicle while under the influence of drugs or alcohol
+- Operating a motor vehicle while under the influence of drugs or alcohol

-● Causing an accident and then intentionally leaving the scene of the accident
+- Causing an accident and then intentionally leaving the scene of the accident

-● Grossly negligent driving of a vehicle
+- Grossly negligent driving of a vehicle

-● Driving with a blood alcohol concentration (BAC) of .08 percent or higher
+- Driving with a blood alcohol concentration (BAC) of .08 percent or higher

-● Failing to correct a vehicular defect for which you were issued a warning or a citation, and later causing injury or death to another driver because of the defect
+- Failing to correct a vehicular defect for which you were issued a warning or a citation, and later causing injury or death to another driver because of the defect

 Depending on the situation, criminal vehicular operation may not be the only crime with which you are charged.
 However, by hiring a skilled Minneapolis criminal defense lawyer, you increase your chances of having the charges dropped or downgraded to a lesser offense.

-Injury Classification for Criminal Vehicular Operation
+Injury Classification for Criminal Vehicular Operation: Substantial Bodily Harm

 The same Minnesota statute also categorizes non-fatal injuries sustained as a result of the criminal vehicular operation.
 The category of injuries will determine the severity of the charges.
-The severity of these injuries will have on impact on the potential penalties you face, with great bodily harm resulting in the highest penalties.
+The severity of these injuries will have an impact on the potential penalties you face, with great bodily harm resulting in the highest penalties.
 The three categories are:

-• Bodily harm— Illness, physical injury or pain, or other physical impairments.
+- Bodily harm— Illness, physical injury or pain, or other physical impairments.
 A conviction under this category could lead to up to 1 year in jail and a fine of up to $3,000.
 This is the only category that is a misdemeanor charge; the rest are felonies.

-● Substantial bodily harm— Bodily injury that results in short-term yet considerable impairment or loss of function of any body part, or short-term yet considerable disfigurement.
+- Substantial bodily harm— Bodily injury that results in short-term yet considerable impairment or loss of function of any body part, or short-term yet considerable disfigurement.
 If convicted for causing these types of injuries, penalties could include as many as 3 years in prison and up to a $10,000 fine.

-Fatal Criminal Vehicular Operation
+Fatal Criminal Vehicular Operation: Vehicular Homicide

 If your actions cause someone to die, either at the scene of the accident or afterward, due to the injuries they sustained, the consequences are much harsher.
 You could be charged with vehicular homicide and could face a maximum prison sentence of 10 years and a fine of up to $20,000.
 In addition to prison time and fines, you could also face:

-• A loss of driving privileges
+- A loss of driving privileges

-● Forfeiture of your vehicle
+- Forfeiture of your vehicle

-● Loss of your rights to possess a firearm
+- Loss of your rights to possess a firearm

 Keep in mind that, if the person you injure dies because of their injuries at a date after the accident, your charges will likely be upgraded to vehicular homicide.